 A conviction for drug driving could have a serious impact on your future career options.
 Employers of professional drivers would want to look at your driving record and will see that you have a conviction for drug driving.
 Certain professional bodies will require you to disclose the conviction, and could stop you from practicing in your field.

 Can a drug driving offence be defended?

 If you have already been accused of drug driving, then all is not lost.
 There are many defences to a drug driving allegation.
 So much so that we have a 100% acquittal rate in defending drug driving offences.
 If you have been arrested for drug driving and would like to speak to an expert drug driving solicitor, call our free advice line on 0330 33 22 770 for free initial legal advice.
+Early advice can often make the difference between a successful outcome or not.
 We are always happy to discuss your case and can often identify potential defences within minutes.
 Lines are open round the clock so get in touch whenever’s best for you.

 Article written by Drug Driving Expert, Alison Ashworth; Managing Director of Ashworth Motoring Law.

 Found this information useful?
 Share it with a friend!